Does Medicare cover prescription drugs in 2025?

 Medicare Prescription Drug Coverage by Part

 What do drug plans cover?
-Prescription drug coverage under Medicare Parts A, B, C, & D is different, depending on what parts you have on your policy and how the prescription is administered.
+Prescription drug coverage under Parts A, B, C, and D is different, depending on what parts you have on your policy and how the prescription is administered.

 You will need to have Part D on your Medicare plan for prescription drugs to be covered in all situations, but you may have some limited drug coverage with Parts A and B.

-If you have prescription drugs you need filled outside of a hospital visit, you will want to make sure that your Medicare plan includes Part D.
+If you need prescription medications filled outside of a hospital stay, make sure your Medicare plan includes Part D coverage.

 Michelle Robbins Licensed Insurance Agent

-For example, Part A covers inpatient drugs during hospital stays, while the list of medications covered by Medicare Part B is only doctor-administered medical drugs like flu shots.
+As for Medicare Part B, the list of medications covered by Medicare Part B includes only medical drugs.

-Medicare Part C will cover prescription drugs if you have Part D as part of your bundle under a Medicare Advantage plan.
+Medicare Part C will cover prescription drugs if you have Part D as part of your bundle under an advantage.
 If you don’t have Part D on your Part C plan, then you won’t have outpatient drug coverage.

 If you have Part D, whether separately or under a Medicare Advantage Prescription Drug (MAPD) Plan, your outpatient prescription drugs will be covered.